Sound as a gauge theory and its infrared triangle: Linear Sound and Acoustic Memory

 where it is implicitly assumed that \(\norm{\vb{r}'} \ll r\) for all points \(\vb{r}'\) in the support of \(q(t,\vb{r}')\).
 This is completely analogous to radiation-zone calculations in electrodynamics---see, for example, Ref. \cite{wald2022AdvancedClassicalElectromagnetism}.
 We can summarize this result as

 for some function \(Q\).
 Expanding the angular dependence of \(Q\) in spherical harmonics would lead us to a multipole expansion.
 For example, the monopole is the spherically symmetric term.
-Notice that, in acoustics, there is not a symmetry enforcing the conservation of the monopole.
+Notice that, in acoustics, there are no symmetries enforcing the conservation of the acoustic monopole.